ADGEfficiency/data-science-south/content/lessons/python.md

 ## Why Learn Python?

-- **Industry standard** - The most popular programming language for data science, machine learning, and data engineering.
+- **Industry standard** - Popular programming language for data work.
-- **Easy to learn** - Clean syntax, readable code, and extensive documentation make Python beginner-friendly.
-- **Powerful libraries** - Rich ecosystem of data science tools like pandas, numpy, and scikit-learn.
+- **Powerful** - Rich ecosystem of data science tools like `pandas` and `scikit-learn`.
-- **Versatile** - Used across web development, automation, scientific computing, and artificial intelligence.
-- **Community driven** - Massive open-source community providing libraries, tools, and support.
+- **Mature** - Massive open-source community providing libraries, tools, and support.

 ## How to Run Python Code?

+Running Python code requires two things - code and a Python interpreter.

+Code is something you can write in a text file - often a `.py` file.
+The Python interpreter is something you need to install on your computer.

 ## Reading Python Code